Public-key cryptography based on bounded quantum reference frames: Honest-verifier security

-for any $\theta$ and all $w_l = 0,1,\dots,t$, for $l=1,2,\ldots,t$.
-A unitary operation $V$ on $(\mathbb{C}^{t})^{\otimes t}$ is said to be phase invariant if $U(\theta)V U(\theta)^\dagger = V$ for all $\theta$.
-This, if $V$ is phase invariant, Eve does not need any particular phase reference to perform $V$ --- she can use her own phase reference (defined by $\phi_E$; see Section \ref{sec_noshared}), and the result will be the same as if \emph{Alice} performed $V$ using \emph{her} own phase reference (defined by $\phi_A$).
-See Section II.B of Bartlett et al. \cite{BRS07} for more details.} Thus, Eve can carry out this transformation with no error.
-Therefore, we may assume that Eve's phase reference frame is in the state (described from the omniscient's perspective)
+for any $\theta \in [0, 2\pi]$ and all $w_l = 0,1,\dots,k$, for $l=1,2,\ldots,k$.
+A unitary operation $V$ on $(\mathbb{C}^{k})^{\otimes k}$ is said to be \emph{phase invariant} if $U(\theta)V U(\theta)^\dagger = V$ for all $\theta \in [0, 2\pi]$.
+If $V$ is phase invariant, one does not need any phase reference to perform $V$; e.g., Eve could use her own phase reference (say, a coherent state encoding the phase $e^{i \theta_E}$) to carry out $V$ on some register, and the result would be the same (up to global phase) as if Alice performed $V$ on the same register using her own phase reference (a coherent state encoding the phase $e^{i \theta_A}$, $\theta_A \neq \theta_E$); for simplicity, we have assumed that Eve's and Alice's phase references are perfect (see Section II.B of Bartlett et al. \cite{BRS07} for more details).
+We will use the fact that $U(\theta)$ is phase invariant if and only if it is block-diagonal with respect to subspaces of constant total photon number (see e.g. Ref. \cite{qphIM08} for a proof).

-We are now ready to apply the result of Bartlett et al. \cite{BRST06}.
-Using Equation (21) of their paper gives
+\begin{definition}[Equivalence of phase reference frames] Suppose $\rho_1$ and $\rho_2$ are two states of a multimode phase reference frame.
+Then a phase reference in state $\rho_1$ and a phase reference in state $\rho_2$ are \emph{equivalent} if there exists a phase-invariant unitary operation $V$ such that